-Our mission is to promote social inclusion.
-By supporting our partners, we promote access to essential services for disadvantaged populations in developing countries and we fight against social exclusion in France.
+Promote social inclusion is our mission.
+By supporting our partners, we increase access to essential services for disadvantaged populations in developing countries and we fight against social exclusion in France.

-Supporting and following every project with our partners and all the stakeholders
+Following every project with our partners and stakeholders

 Collaborative and committed governance

 Franck Reinhold Von Essen

 Once received on the Fonds SUEZ Initiatives homepage (see below), the projects are assessed and accepted using a four-step process.
 This process is based on assessments by the various instances and employees specialized in voluntary projects and skill-based sponsorship programs.

 Requests for funding can be received at any time.
 Projects received before October 30th will be pre-assessed before being submitted to the April-May board meeting.
 Projects received before April 30th will be presented to the November board meeting, depending on the progress of the selection process.

 The Fonds team pre-selects the projects that will be then be assessed by the experts, on a skills sponsorship basis and according to the eligibility criteria of the projects.
 The criteria applies to the health and social impacts, technical relevance, the involvement of local players, sustainability and the future empowerment of the populations, the consistency with the local dynamics, the output dynamic.